 We expect our students to imbibe this life skill and ensure that they are in school on time.

-To build a strong culture of discipline from within in the lives of our children, it is important to help them understand and respect the value of their learning time and adhere to the school timings as given in the table below.
+To build a strong culture of discipline from within in the lives of our children, it is important to help them understand and respect the value of their learning time and adhere to the school timings.